gardnerjack/TextAdventureEngine-Python/README.md

 ## TODO:

-- Destinations for locations
+- Items for locations
-- Moving between locations
+- Picking up and using items
+- Interacting with objects (doors, rocks, trees, etc.)